microsoft/O-CNN/README.md

 ## 1 &nbsp; Installation <a name="installation"></a>

 ### 1.1 &nbsp; Manual Setup
 O-CNN is built upon the [Caffe](https://github.com/BVLC/caffe) framework and it supports octree-based convolution, deconvolution, pooling, and unpooling.
-The code has been tested on the Windows 10 x64 (It can be also built on the Ubuntu 16.04).
+The code has been tested on the Windows 10 x64 (It can also be built on the Ubuntu 16.04).
 Its installation is as follows:

 - Clone [Caffe](https://github.com/BVLC/caffe) into the caffe directory with revision `6bfc5ca`: `git clone https://github.com/BVLC/caffe.git && cd caffe && git checkout 6bfc5ca`.
 - Clone the code for O-CNN, then copy the code contained in the directory `O-CNN/caffe` into the caffe directory to override the original [Caffe](https://github.com/BVLC/caffe) code.
-- Follow the installation [instructions](http://caffe.berkeleyvision.org/installation.html) of Caffe to build the code to get the executive files `caffe`, `convert_octree_data` and `feature_pooling` etc.
+- Follow the installation [instructions](http://caffe.berkeleyvision.org/installation.html) of Caffe to build the code to get the executive files `caffe`, `convert_octree_data` and `feature_pooling` etc. Note that the code should be compiled with c++11 support, which is not enabled by default for some compilers.
+So please check your compiler settings and enable the compiler to support c++11.
 - Our O-CNN takes the octree representation of 3D objects as input.
 The code for converting a point cloud into octree representation is contained in the folder `O-CNN/ocnn/octree`, which can be built via [cmake](https://cmake.org/): `cd O-CNN/ocnn/octree && mkdir build && cd build && cmake ..  && cmake --build . --config Release` .
 - We also provide one tool to pre-process meshes from online dataset, which can be downloaded [here](https://github.com/wang-ps/O-CNN/tree/master/virtual_scanner).